leefuller23/www/content/post/windows-shell-tricks.md

 This page helps me to remember handy Windows shell tricks!

 This page is a work in progress!
-Email me ideas to winshell@leefuller.io and i will credit you!!
+Please send comments and feedback to www@leefuller.io - thanks :)

 ## Stop Windows lock